-Students applying by the December 1 Early Action Deadline will be notified of their admissions status by January 15.
-Students applying by the January 15 Early Action Deadline will be notified of their admissions status by March 1.
+Students applying by the December 1 Early Action priority date will be notified of their admissions status by January 15.
 Students applying for Regular Admission will be notified once their file is complete and has been reviewed.
-Upon acceptance to Vanguard University an acceptance packet will be mailed to each applicant that includes an acceptance letter, along with additional information to assist you in your college planning.
+Upon admission to Vanguard University, an admission packet will be mailed to each applicant that includes an admission letter, along with additional information to assist you in your college planning.
 The following procedures must be completed once admitted:

 - Residence Arrangements.
 All students will be sent an on-campus housing form or an off-campus housing petition which is to be returned to the Undergraduate Admissions Office.
 Permission to live off campus is not considered official until confirmed in writing by the Student Life Center. - Enrollment Deposit.
-Prior to securing financial aid, academic course registration, and campus housing, approved applicants must submit a \$400 enrollment deposit to the Undergraduate Admissions Office.
+Prior to securing financial aid, academic course registration, and campus housing, admitted students must submit a \$400 enrollment deposit to the Undergraduate Admissions Office.
 This deposit is non-refundable after May 1 for Fall term applicants, and December 1 for Spring term applicants.